How to Reduce Document Control Mistakes with Document Control Software

 6. Distributing Final Documents Without Protecting Them

 Many companies use MS-Word to write their policies and procedures.
-If you distribute Word documents, you have to remember to write-protect them.
+If you distribute Word documents, you have to remember towrite-protect them.
 Unprotected, your documents can be changed by any employee without others being aware of the changes.
 To reduce the likelihood of unauthorized changes, OnPolicy distributes documents for general use in Adobe format (“.pdf”).
 Adobe Reader is available to everyone for free, while you have to buy licenses for Adobe Professional; this helps you maintain control over documents and keep unauthorized changes in check.

 7. Distributing Paper Documents to Employees

 Paper and three-ring binders have been used for decades to house and distribute policies and procedures.
 Paper documents are difficult to control, though, and people can make changes to them without anyone else’s knowledge.
 Papers get lost and forgotten.
+That is why you should publish policies and procedures online.

 Today, documentation is moving onto the Internet.
 More and more people make regular use of laptops, smartphones, and tablets (they’re not waiting for their employers to provide the tools, either).
 Eliminating paper saves trees, improves document control, keeps your employees better informed, and allows for a more effective management system.